-Business organizations around the world are constantly changing and rearranging their processes to meet the demands of the dynamic economy.
-The need of fixing and expanding their business processes to match the business objective is a continuous procedure.
+Business organizations worldwide are constantly changing and rearranging their processes to meet the demands of the dynamic economy.
+The need to fix and expand their business processes to match the business objective is a continuous procedure.
 Gap analysis helps businesses in this aspect.
-With the help of gap analysis, businesses can get a detailed explanation of their processes and evaluate their position in the market.
+With the help of gap analysis, companies can get a detailed explanation of their processes and evaluate their position in the market.

-Gap analysis is not limited to any single industry and can be applied in diverse areas like sales, productivity, financial performance, human resource management, cost control, quality assurance, employee satisfaction, market competitiveness, and many more.
-Before going further into the significance of conducting a gap analysis let us discuss what gap analysis is and its objectives.
+Gap analysis is not limited to any single industry.
+It can be applied in diverse areas like sales, productivity, financial performance, human resource management, cost control, quality assurance, employee satisfaction, market competitiveness, etc. Before going further into the significance of conducting a gap analysis, let us discuss what gap analysis is and its objectives.

 Jump ahead to

 Gap analysis is a set of techniques to examine and describe the gap between the current performance and the desired future objectives.

 It allows businesses to determine the best methods to achieve their goals and objectives.
 Using gap analysis, organizations can compare the present state of the company with the ideal state or the business objectives.
 This will help them find the shortcomings affecting the result and the opportunities that can help them expand the business further.

 A gap analysis should be done frequently, especially with high stakes.
 This usually tells organizations about the progression and the direction of their business.
 It also helps organizations determine that their resources are utilized effectively to meet the business’s and its customers’ expectations.